 Surgical correction of Class III deformities was performed by bilateral sagittal split osteotomy (BSSO) with mandibular setback in 14 patients and using bimaxillary surgery comprised of BSSO setback and Le Fort I osteotomy maxillary advancement in 16 patients (Table 1).
-After surgical correction, patients were hospitalized for at least 5 days.
-Following the protocols: rigid fixation was applied for 2 weeks, and afterwards the patients wore light elastics for another 2 weeks.
-All patients underwent clinical assessment and postoperative CBCT radiological evaluation 6 months after the treatment to evaluate the success of the surgical procedure.
+After surgical correction, the patients were hospitalized for at least five days, following the protocols: rigid fixation was applied for two weeks, and afterwards the patients wore light elastics for another two weeks.
+All patients underwent clinical assessment and postoperative CBCT radiological evaluation six months after the treatment to evaluate the success of the surgical procedure.

-Afterwards, in the postoperative quality of life assessment, patients were again given Oral Health Impact Profile (OHIP 14) questionnaire for disease-specific measurements, now with three additional questions based on orthognathic surgery results.
-Rustemeyer et al [13] added questions highly specific to orthognathic surgery to OHIP-14 questionnaire (Table 3).
-Three additional questions (AD-1 to AD-3), regard chewing function, aesthetics and postoperative loss of sensitivity.
+Afterwards, in the postoperative QoL assessment, patients were again given the OHIP-14 questionnaire for disease-specific measurements, now with three additional questions based on orthognathic surgery results.
+Rustemeyer et al. [13] added questions highly specific to orthognathic surgery to the OHIP-14 questionnaire (Table 3).
+Three additional questions (AD-1 to AD-3) concern chewing function, aesthetics, and post-operative loss of sensitivity.

-To summarize every patient was given OHIP-14 questionnaire pre and 6 months postoperatively, and AD-1 to AD-3 questions just postoperatively.
+To summarize, every patient was given the OHIP-14 questionnaire pre- and six months postoperatively, and AD-1 to AD-3 questions postoperatively only.

-Statistical analysis was performed using the Statistical Package for Social Sciences (SPSS for Windows, version 18.0 Chicago, IL, USA).
+Statistical analysis was performed using the Statistical Package for Social Sciences, Version 18.0 (SPSS Inc., Chicago, IL, USA).
 The Kolmogorov-Smirnov test was performed to determine if the samples were normally distributed.
-Differences between pre and postoperative data and correlations between variables were calculated by the Wilcoxon Signed Ranks test, and differences between groups were calculated by using the independent sample T-test.
-Differences were considered as significant p <0.05.
+Differences between pre and postoperative data and correlations between variables were calculated by the Wilcoxon signed-rank test, and differences between the groups were calculated by using the independent sample t-test.
+Differences were considered significant for p < 0.05.